uhray/boilerplate/doc/boilerplate.md

 Command: ```gulp dev```.
 This dev build is for starting the development server when working on the interactive web application.
 It does 4 things:

  1. Performs a gulp install.
- 2. Converts all SCSS files to CSS files & adds vendor-prefixes via [autoprefixer].
+ 2. Converts all SCSS files to CSS files & runs [autoprefixer].
  3. Starts the development server (*server.js* in dev-mode), hosting the web app.
  4. Watches for changes to any SCSS files and auto-converts to CSS on the fly ([for editing stylesheets directly in the browser](#editing-cssscss-directly-from-chrome-devtools)).